ODmitriyeva/SOM/README.md

 4/26/2018
-Margin+OPEX+UI calcs for a given month done throuout the whole meter_coefficient table (performance: about 8 hours on a single CPU on Azure machine)
+Margin+OPEX+UI calcs for a given month done throughout the whole meter_coefficient table (performance: about 8 hours on a single CPU on Azure machine).
+File Margin-OPEX-UI_Jan2019.py